-Question: Who can claim the American opportunity tax credit, the expansion of the Hope Scholarship credit?
+Question: Who can claim the American opportunity credit?

-- You pay qualified tuition and related expenses (see the definition below) for the first 4 years of postsecondary education.
+- You pay qualified tuition and related expenses (defined below) for the first 4 years of postsecondary education.

-- The qualified tuition and related expenses are for an eligible student (see the definition below).
+- The qualified expenses are for an eligible student (defined below).

-- You must state the name and taxpayer identification number of an eligible student on the return.
+- You show the name and taxpayer identification number of the eligible student on the return.

 - Your modified adjusted gross income is below a certain dollar limitation.

 - You are not listed as a dependent in the exemption section of another person's tax return (such as your parents').

 - If you are married, your filing status is married filing jointly.